JonathanBowker/data-operations-centre/time-quantity-engine/README.md

 # Time and Quantity (TiQu) Bucketing and Analysis Engine

-This analysis is calculated on streaming Spot and Calculated Forward Rates.
+This analysis is performed on streaming Spot and Calculated Forward Rates.

 | No | Field | Description | Calculation |
 | -- | -- | -- | -- |